CSSIP-AIR/user-submitted-resources/README.md

 # user-submitted-resources
-This repository contains user submitted resources for PatentsView.
+This repository contains user-submitted resources for PatentsView.

-ER Diagram: created 12/2018
+**ER Diagram**
+Created: 12/27/2018

-Note: User resources have not been tested by the PatentsView team.
+*Note: The user-submitted resources that are posted here have not been validated by the PatentsView team.*